fl-yu/CUT-RUNTools-2.0/docs/sc-USAGE.md

 ```

 - The **software_config** section defines the software paths for various sequencing tools.
 Similar to the configure.json of the bulk data processing, all the requirements of software can be defined here.
-Three more paths (*path_parallel*, *path_deeptools* and *path_tabix*) should be specified compared to the bulk configure.json file.

-- The **sc_parameters** section contains the general parameters for the data processing.
+- The **input_output** section contains the general parameters for the data processing.

 ```
 PARAMETERS